wordofwarning/wordofwarning.org/current/2014-spring/age/index.md

 *Presented by* Word of Warning

 ####In Brief
-A double-bill of life-affirming performance explores our notions of ageing via immortal jellyfish, tea + biscuits — we have, already, started dying.
+A double-bill of life-affirming performance explores our notions of ageing via immortal jellyfish, tea and biscuits.

 ####Venue + Booking Details
 Date: Friday 28 February 2014, 7.30pm (Double Bill)